Anxiety in Women: Why It Feels Different Over Time

 Can menopause make anxiety worse?

-Can sound therapy help with anxiety?
+Can sound therapy help with anxiety in women?

 Is WAVwatch a treatment for anxiety?